 Perhaps the most important feature of a cycling shoe is the sole.
 It is both literally and figuratively the foundation for your shoe performance.
 Sole types are roughly broken down into these categories:

-Injection-molded plastic –This is an economic answer to carbon fiber, can be molded for a formed fit and is prone to mild flexibility.
+Injection-molded plastic –This is an economical answer to carbon fiber, can be molded for a formed fit and is prone to mild flexibility.

-Nylon –Comparable to plastic composite in terms of the ability to mold custom forms, but of higher quality making next in line to carbon in terms of fit and stiffness.
+Nylon –Comparable to plastic composite regarding the ability to mold custom forms, but of higher quality making next in line to carbon regarding fit and stiffness.

 Sole Flexibility –